Femme Maison: Interpretations

 Bourgeois said the Femme Maison "does not know that she is half naked, and she does not know that she is trying to hide.
 That is to say, she is totally self-defeating because she shows herself at the very moment that she thinks she is hiding."

 Throughout Femme Maison, Bourgeois shows the home as an essentially female place, in which she can explore ideas about female identity.
-These paintings are frequently read by feminists as a representation of the abolition of identify for women in home and family, alluding to the "problem with no name" that Betty Friedan identified in the 60s as the dissatisfaction and the lack of fulfilment of women who embarked on careers as housewives and mothers in suburban America.
+These paintings are frequently read by feminists as a representation of the abolition of identity for women in home and family, alluding to the "problem with no name" that Betty Friedan identified in the 60s as the dissatisfaction and the lack of fulfilment of women who embarked on careers as housewives and mothers in suburban America.

 It is also important to note that Bourgeois uses her own personal history along with the issues in femininity, psychoanalysis and communication to create Femme Maison.

 Another interpretation notes that for Bourgeois, architecture symbolizes the social world that attempts to define the individual, in contrast to the inner world of emotion.
 The tension between figure and architecture mirrors the dichotomy between mind and body.